 Ref.
 Category Priority Comments Recommendation Quantity To Be Completed By Photo Ref.
 M1 COMMON AREA FIRE DOORS Low The residents storeroom fire doors appear to be original fixtures from when the premises was first constructed and were identified as notional FD30 fire doors (note, without combined intumescent cold smoke seals).
 This is not in-line with the Home Office Guide benchmark standard for a low-rise premises as flat entrance doors open directly into the common area stairway and easily available smoke control is not provided.
 Although there is no means for residents to open the first-floor windows in the common area (see Question K11), it is considered that the Fire and Rescue Service would simply break out the glazing if necessary, but clearly there will be a delay in this happening.
 It is known through sampling of the internal areas of the residents storerooms in these Upperwood Road blocks that there are electric meters within them.
 Therefore, install a third centrally located fire rated hinge and batwing smoke seals incorporated into the fire door frame of all residents storeroom fire doors.
 Additionally, install batwing smoke seals into the frame of the understair electric cupboard.
-If it is decided that a contractor will be appointed to carry out the necessary works, it is recommended that any such contractor should be a passive fire protection specialist accredited by a UKAS third party scheme such as FIRAS,Q-MARK etc. 19/12/2023 M11 P7 MEANS OF GIVING WARNING IN CASE OF FIRE No Timescale A Grade D LD3 fire alarm system was observed within flat 50 which was sampled and this is considered to be a reasonable provision for a general needs flat in the short to medium term.
-A hard-wired smoke alarm was present in the hallway.
-Although the current revision of the Home Office Guide advises that an LD3 system is an appropriate benchmark for general needs flats, it is PCL policy that an LD2 system should be installed in the flat and any other flats similarly affected as per British Standards recommendations.
+If it is decided that a contractor will be appointed to carry out the necessary works, it is recommended that any such contractor should be a passive fire protection specialist accredited by a UKAS third party scheme such as FIRAS,Q-MARK etc. 21/12/2023 M11, M12 P7 MEANS OF GIVING WARNING IN CASE OF FIRE No Timescale There were no residents present to grant access to any of the flats.
+Although the current revision of the Home Office Guide advises that an LD3 system is an appropriate benchmark for general needs flats, and these were observed in other flats surveyed in the immediate vicinity, it is PCL policy that an LD2 system should be installed any of the flats within this block as per British Standards recommendations where they are not already present.
 It is recommended that this performed in the longer term, e.g. during the next programmed EICR.
 Q4 MEASURES TO LIMIT FIRE SPREAD AND DEVELOPMENT Low Roof voids are checked annually by Berneslai Homes, and records are maintained centrally.
 From visual observations made from the second step on a portable set of step ladders, it was observed that there were masonry walls present in the roof void between the top floor flats and the common areas.
 No issues regarding the walls were observed.
 The roof void access hatch was considered to be of low fire resistance and should be upgraded.
-As this is considered to be a relatively straight forward operation and could be carried out easily where competent in-house staff are employed.
+As this is considered to be a relatively straightforward operation and could be carried out easily where competent in-house staff are employed.
 Upgrade the roof void hatch cover by affixing an EUROCLASS A2 limited combustibility board (such as 'pink' fire rated plasterboard) to the roof void facing side.
 If wholesale replacement is favoured over the suggested upgrade, replace with a purpose designed fire rated loft hatch (a minimum of 30-minutes fire rating, the same as the ceiling the hatch is installed in).
-19/12/2023 Q41, Q42 access hatch in the common area has become detached from its mounting point.
+21/12/2023 Q41, Q42